Sleep apnea screening that works in real dental workflows

 Best practice (per AADSM 2025 standards) is to refer patients to a licensed medical provider for diagnostic evaluation - either via a home sleep apnea test (HSAT) ordered by the dentist or referred to a sleep physician.
 Soliish's platform facilitates this referral workflow, ensuring the patient's risk score and clinical context transfer appropriately to the receiving provider.
 The dentist's role is completed at referral; diagnosis and treatment planning belongs to the sleep medicine team.

-No. Per current AADSM standards, a definitive diagnosis from a medical provider is required before initiating oral appliance therapy.
+No. As per current AADSM standards, a definitive diagnosis from a medical provider is required before initiating oral appliance therapy.
 The face scan and screening results are triage tools - they identify who needs the sleep study, not who should start treatment.
 Your practice's involvement in OAT begins after a medical diagnosis is established.

 Soliish generates structured screening records that can be integrated into your practice management system or EHR.
 This supports consistent documentation of screening conversations, risk scores, and referral actions - important for both clinical continuity and liability purposes.
 The platform is designed with API-ready integration for existing healthcare workflows.